Travel with care - How to make every day Earth Day

 Then there’s the havoc it wreaks on our planet.
 Every year, as a global population we consume 60 billion bottles of water.
 But what’s the real environmental cost of producing these?
 The maths goes a little like this…

 For every one 1-litre bottle of water produced = we need another 2 litres of water + 200mL of oil.

-The solution?
-Switch to a reusable water canteen or drink bottle instead, and bring some water purification tablets with you when you travel.
+Switch to a reusable water canteen or drink bottle instead (these are the best water purifiers for travel), and bring some water purification tablets with you when you travel.
 Your water will stay cooler, and you can enjoy the feeling of making a world of difference.